smillholland/GJ876/README.md

 The file "posterior_samples.csv" contains the DE-MCMC posterior parameter samples for the four-planet coplanar fit, which is described in Section 4 and summarized in Table 4 of the paper.
 To fit within GitHub's size limitations, the posterior samples were thinned by uniqueness.

-The columns of the file are as follows.
+The columns of "posterior_samples.csv" are as follows.
 For the planet parameters, the columns are in orbital period order (i.e. planets "d", "c", "b", "e").

 0-3 Periods (days)  <br />